himerus/omega/README.txt

 Omega Theme Information
 =======================
 The Omega Theme is a powerful and free Drupal theme based on the 960gs.
-It harneses the power and features of many popular themes to provide an excellent base theme, and sub-theming system to help you quickly prototype and theme your site...
+It harnesses the power and features of many popular themes to provide an excellent base theme, and sub-theming system to help you quickly prototype and theme your site...